TobyRet/tobyret.github.io/_posts/2015-06-02-Extreme-Learning.md

 > ― Lewis Carroll, Alice in Wonderland

 ##Time-box your efforts
 Give yourself <strong>30 minutes</strong> to learn everything you can about the subject you have chosen.
 Bear in mind, attempting to learn a language in such a short space of time is perhaps asking a little too much.
-If your learning objective is substantial, break it down into smaller increments.
+If your learning objective is substantial, break it down into smaller goals.
 Rather than learn a whole language in 30 minutes, instead narrow the scope of your learning objective.
 Perhaps get to grips with a particular library, API or even a few select methods.

 <strong>How does time-boxing help?</strong> If you are time-poor, you are more likely to find 30 minute slots during your day (e.g. your lunch break, commute, before you go to work etc) to dedicate to study than say, an hour or more.
 Remember also, that the key to Extreme Learning is quality of learning, not quantity.
 30 minutes of intense, uninterrupted high quality study is far better than 1 hour of unfocused, interrupted study (How many times do you catch yourself switching off and checking your emails?).
 That said, 30 minutes is not a long time.
 If you set a timer, the pressure of the ticking clock should help you perform that much better.